kohkimakimoto/essh/README.md

 $ make packaging
 ```

-If you want to bump up version. check and modify the version number in the following files
+If you want to bump up version, check and modify the version number in the following files:

 * [essh/version.go](essh/version.go)
 * [build/rpm/SPECS/essh.spec](build/rpm/SPECS/essh.spec)